rivosinc/JumpStart/README.md

 * Test Attribute File:
   * [test003.memory_map.yaml](tests/test003.memory_map.yaml)

-### Attributes File
+### Test Attributes File

-The Attributes File specifies the memory layout and attributes of the various memory regions of the test, the MMU mode, overrides for the default jumpstart attributes, etc.
+The Test Attributes File specifies the memory layout and various attributes of the test such as the MMU mode, number of active harts, etc.

+These test attributes can be overriden from the command line at setup time using the meson option `diag_attribute_overrides`.

 #### Memory Layout